shanesturrock/bioit/docs/Installation.md

 Now all users will be able to see the modules and can select specific versions.

 Defaults tools and changelogs are provided by the meta-RPMS that are built to set alternatives with symlinks into `/usr/bin ` so they'll see them as usual.
-To set this up go to the [BioIT repository](https://github.com/shanesturrock/bioit/wiki/BioIT-repository) page.
+To set this up go to the [BioIT repository](BioIT-repository.md) page, but not just yet.

 ## Secure ssh but retain admin access